 The pathway covers a broad range of National Curriculum subjects which have been adapted to meet the needs of all pupils.

 The curriculum pathway is a more formal curriculum offer where a wider majority of National Curriculum subjects are offered to develop students’ understanding and knowledge of the world around them, with core skills to prepare them for employment and future training.

 At Harry Watts Academy, we are committed to each pupil receiving high quality first teaching and a bespoke curriculum which meets their needs.
 Our aims are to provide a foundation curriculum through a topic-based approach that:

 - Gives our pupils richer learning experiences through a breadth of creative, cross-curricular links and cultural experiences whilst promoting a development of subject specific skills and knowledge

-- Gives our pupils a curriculum that respects and reflects the National Curriculum but allows space and time for personalised, wider and holistic curriculum, through the use of autism specific approaches, therapies and interventions
+- Gives our pupils a curriculum that respects and reflects the National Curriculum where appropriate, but allows space and time for personalised, wider and holistic curriculum, through the use of autism specific approaches, therapies and interventions

 - Gives our school staff opportunities of ownership, collaboration and creativity as well as improved staff well-being

 Our curriculum philosophy has a focus on nurturing the whole individual.
 We offer a curriculum which allows our pupils to develop the knowledge, skills, and character required to move on to the next phase of their education and life.
 We ensure our curriculum is challenging, yet inclusive, so that all can work hard to fulfil their potential, regardless of background or starting point and strive to ensure that disadvantage of any kind is not a barrier to pupils achieving success.

 At the centre of this philosophy is a commitment to the health and well-being of our pupil community; we believe that it is of paramount importance to the physical, mental and emotional health of our pupils that individuals feel they are making progress and attaining at an appropriate level.